 You are allowed to use replay handling.
 If you did not use it, you can specify that when uploading your replay and this will show up in the scoreboard.
 Currently, there is no efficient way to verify replay handling use, so replays labeled NoRH will not add any scoreboard advantage.

 All replays will remain private during the race and will be published once it ends.
-This may change on future races.
+As a racer, you are allowed to make your verified replays public whenever you want.
+If you do, this cannot be undone.

 For every track, a car will be assigned and all racers must use that car.
 You are free to use any colour and to select manual or automatic transmission.
 It is planned to improve this in the future so that racers have some degree of freedom in choosing a car.